Funan: Cambodian foundation legend

-Even if the Chinese "Hùntián" is not the proper transcription of the Sanskrit "Kaundinya", the name "Kaundinya" [Kauṇḍinya, Koṇḍañña, Koṇḍinya, etc.] is nevertheless an important one in the history of Funan.
-Chinese sources mention another person of the name "Qiáochénrú" (僑陳如).
-A person of that name is mentioned in the Book of Liang in a story that appears somewhat after the story of Hùntián.

-According to this source, Qiáochénrú was one of the successors of the king Tiānzhú Zhāntán (天竺旃檀, "Candana from India"), a ruler of Funan who in the year 357 CE sent tamed elephants as tribute to Emperor Mu of Jin (r.
-344–361); personal name: Sīmǎ Dān (司馬聃): "He [Qiáochénrú] was originally a Brahmin from India.
-There a voice told him: 'you must go reign over Fúnán,' and he rejoiced in his heart.
-In the south, he arrived at Pánpán (盤盤).
-The people of Fúnán appeared to him; the whole kingdom rose up with joy, went before him, and chose him king.
-He changed all the laws to conform to the system of India."

-Interpretation of the myths
+Interpretation of the legends

-Keneth Hall remarks that the basic details of the Chinese legend are reiterated elsewhere in Indian and Southeast Asian folklore.
+Kenneth Hall remarks that the basic details of the Chinese legend are reiterated elsewhere in Indian and Southeast Asian folklore.

 The historian Gabriel Ferrand believed that some Indian merchants might have immigrated to the region and established relations with the natives and that's how the myth emerged.
-Some Indian historians have taken this myth to extreme length and speculate that a large population of South Asians colonized Funan.
+Some Indian historians have exaggerated the accounts and speculate that a large population of South Asians colonized Funan.
 Dutch historian J.C. van Leur stressed that it was the local rulers who recognized the benefits of associating with their relatively advanced social technologies and drew from the Indian traditions by encouraging migration of Brahmin clerks to help with the administration.

+Historian O.W.
+Wolters states that it was rather the Indianized local Southeast Asian traders, not Indian Brahmins, who provided the initial contact with Indian cultural traditions and the local rulers followed up.
 As per O.W.
 Wolters, there was a mutual sharing process in the evolution of Indianized statecraft and no mass influx of Brahmans.
 He said that it was rather the Indianized local Southeast Asian traders who provided the initial contact with Indian cultural traditions and the local rulers followed up.
 He also stated that Hindu traditions was selectively mobilized by the local rulers to strengthen the political alliances among fragile polity of the states in that period.